-1 For early examples see Dominitz and Manski (1997) and Dominitz (1998) who analyze survey data containing subjective expectations about future income of households in the US.
+1 There is ample evidence that this is the case for earnings.
+For early examples see Dominitz and Manski (1997) and Dominitz (1998) who analyze survey data containing subjective expectations about future income of households in the US.
 Dominitz (1998) links these subjective expectations to future realizations and provides evidence for a significant relationship between expected and subsequent realized earnings while controlling for observed characteristics and current earnings.

-$^{^{2}}$ The predictive power of subjective expectations for future realizations has not only been demonstrated for earnings but also in other contexts, including the risk of job loss (Campbell, Carruth, Dickerson, and Green, 2007; Hendren, 2017; Stephens, 2004), the duration of unemployment (Mueller, Spinnewijn, and Topa, 2021), and longevity and death (Smith, Taylor, and Sloan, 2001).
-Manski (2018) provides an overview of this literature.
+Kaufmann and Pistaferri (2009) provide similar findings for Italian households.
+The predictive power of subjective expectations has been also documented for the risk of a job loss (Campbell, Carruth, Dickerson, and Green, 2007; Hendren, 2017; Stephens, 2004), the duration of unemployment (Mueller, Spinnewijn, and Topa, 2021), and longevity and death (Smith, Taylor, and Sloan, 2001).
+Manski (2018)

-(SHIW), a representative sample containing detailed information on households' consumption, wealth and income.
+Our empirical evidence stems from the Italian Household Survey of Income and Wealth (SHIW), a representative sample containing detailed information on households' consumption, wealth and income.
 In some waves, this survey further elicits information on individuals' expected earnings, which makes the dataset particularly suitable for our analysis.
 We document that households' nondurable consumption expenditures depend positively on their subjective earnings expectations, even after controlling for realized earnings and wealth.
 Part of the sample is observed in several years, which allows for the estimation of panel data models.
 It turns out that the cross-sectional correlation between subjective expectations and consumption prevails when we control for unobserved heterogeneity in fixed effects regressions.
-This suggests that the correlation is not driven by time-constant unobserved characteristics such as over-confidence or permanent income that might jointly determine consumption behavior and expectations about the future.
+This suggests that the correlation is not driven by time-constant unobserved characteristics such as permanent income or over-confidence that might jointly determine consumption behavior and expectations about the future.